People pick up a side hustle for many different reasons:

 For your online options, check out sites like:

 It’s not just your professional skills that are marketable, it’s your passions and interests too.
 Information products are based on the sharing of knowledge — blog posts, videos, ebooks, and podcasts can be created about any subject you can think of.
-Create content to discuss whatever interests you the most!
+The type of content you create can have a large impact on profitability as specific topics present opportunities for different industries.
+For example, subjects such as ‘how start investing’ are prime marketing opportunities for fintech companies and present an opportunity to dramatically increase your income.
+Content creation can be a lucrative source of income, especially if it’s a niche market that you manage to corner.
+Find your passion and discuss whatever interests you the most!

 Building up a following over time will create opportunities for monetization through avenues like advertising, paid products/content, and sponsorships.
 Promote your content through platforms like: